mohitpai/journey-optimizer.en/help/using/audience/composition-canvas.md

     ![](assets/audiences-split.png)

+    To configure an attribute-based split activity:

+    1. click the button next to the **[!UICONTROL Attribute]** field to choose the attribute to pick as criteria.
+    1. Add as many paths as desired, then specify for each path a label and the value to use to select the profiles to include in the path.

         >[!NOTE]
         >
+        >Only one value can be specified for each path.

-    >The **[!UICONTROL Other profiles]** option allows you to create an additional path with the remaining profiles that do not match any of the conditions specified in the other paths.
+    1. Toggle on the **[!UICONTROL Other profiles]** option to create an additional path with the remaining profiles that do not match any of the conditions specified in the other paths.

 ## Save your audiences {#save}